Bounding Membership Inference: Importance to Data Deletion

 \section{Importance to Data Deletion}

-The ability to decrease MI accuracy, \ie the ability for an arbitrator to attribute a data point to a model, has consequences for machine unlearning and data deletion.

-\paragraph{Background on unlearning.} Having bounds on MI is particularly relevant to machine unlearning for DNNs.
-Machine unlearning was first introduced by \citet{cao2015towards}, who described a setting where it is important for the model to be able to "forget" certain training data points.
+The ability to decrease MI accuracy, \ie the ability for an arbitrator to attribute a data point to a model, has consequences for machine unlearning and data deletion. \citet{cao2015towards} were the first to describe a setting where it is important for the model to be able to "forget" certain training points.
 The authors focused on the cases where there exist efficient analytic solutions to this problem.
 The topic of machine unlearning was then extended to DNNs by \citet{bourtoule2019machine} with the definition that a model has unlearned a data point if after the unlearning, the distribution of models returned is identical to the one that would result from not training with the data point at all.
 This definition was also stated earlier by \citet{ginart2019making} for other classes of machine learning models.

 Given that unlearning is interested in removing the impact a data point had on the model, further work employed MI accuracy on the data point to be unlearned as a metric for how well the model had unlearned it after using some proposed unlearning method~\citep{baumhauer2020machine,graves2020amnesiac,golatkar2020forgetting,golatkar2020eternal}.
 Yet, empirical estimates on the membership status of a datapoint are subjective to the concrete MI attacks employed.
-Indeed it may be possible that there exists a stronger practical attack.
+Indeed it may be possible that there exists a stronger attack.
+The issue of empirical MI for measuring unlearning was recently illustrated by \cite{thudi2021unrolling} where they highlighted undesirable disconnects between it and other measures of unlearning.

 \paragraph{Applying our result to unlearning.} Analytic bounds to MI attacks, on the other hand, resolve the subjectivity issue of MI as a metric for unlearning as they bound the success of any adversary.
 In particular one could give the following definition of an unlearning guarantee from a formal MI positive accuracy bound: